 There are three rescue ambulances assigned to Stations 11, 13 and 15 effectively dividing the city into thirds to provide quick response times to emergencies.
 The frontline rescue ambulances currently in service are the newest and most efficient vehicles available.
 In addition, all BFD engine and truck companies are Advanced Life Support (ALS) capable.
 They carry essential paramedic equipment and are capable of providing ALS services when a Paramedic is assigned to that apparatus.
 Engine 12 and Engine 16 are staffed daily with a Paramedic.

 The EMS program is progressive and innovative in its concepts and equipment.
-One way to ensure the fastest and most effective treatment for the community is through the use of standing field treatment protocols.
+One way to ensure the fastest and most effective treatment for the community is through the use of treatment protocols.
 These afford the BFD the ability to provide life saving medical intervention without the delay of waiting for hospital orders.
 The BFD also utilizes a 12-lead electrocardiogram, or EKG, for patients with particular heart related complaints.
 The 12-lead allows the BFD to “see” the heart more thoroughly, leading to rapid recognition and intervention of any serious cardiac event.
 The BFD is on the cutting edge of transmitting 12-lead findings to the hospital which allows them advanced notice in order to provide faster, more effective definitive care.

 BFD employs a Medical Director and EMS Nurse Specialist to facilitate system quality improvement and continuing education for Paramedics and Emergency Medical Technicians.